aptech/docs/docs/CR-polymult.rst

    //Using an array assignment
    c1 = { 5, 0, 6, 3 };

-(Note that zeros must be explicitly given if there are powers of x missing.)
+(Note that zeros must be explicitly given if there are powers of *x* missing.)

+..
+DANGER:: fix equations

 Source
 ------